ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

     | Device Provisioning Service | dps-az220-training-{your-id} | dps-az220-training-cah191216 |
     | Azure Storage Account <br/>(name must be lower-case and no dashes) | az220storage{your-id} | az220storagecah191216 |

-1. Review the following example for applying your unique ID within a Bash script:

-    In some of the labs later in this course, you will be instructed to apply your unique ID value within a Bash script.
-The Bash script file, which is provided for you, might include code that is similar to the following:

-    ```bash
-    #!/bin/bash

-    YourID="{your-id}"
-    RGName="@lab.CloudResourceGroup(ResourceGroup1).Name"
-    IoTHubName="iot-az220-training-$YourID"
-    ```

-    In the code above, if the value of your unique ID is `cah191216`, then the line containing `YourID="{your-id}"` should be updated to `YourID="cah191216"`.

-    > **Note**: Notice that you do not change the `$YourID` value on the final code line.
-If it isn't `{your-id}` then don't replace it.

 1. Review the following example for applying your unique ID within C# code:

     In some of the labs later in this course, you will be instructed to apply your unique ID value within C# source files.
 The C# source code, which will be provided to you, might include a code section that looks similar to the following: